-- Fighting crime, Government is implementing new legislation which has strengthened the criminal justice system, put more effective deterrents in place to promote accountability, and enabled better protection and support for survivors. - Government has embarked on a process of reform to improve the effectiveness of our fight against crime, corruption and sabotage. - Government continues to visibly increase police presence on the streets as further deterrent to criminal activities, especially in crime hotspots.
+- Implementing new legislation which has strengthened the criminal justice system, put more effective deterrents in place to promote accountability, and enabled better protection and support for survivors. - Process of reform to improve the effectiveness of our fight against crime, corruption and sabotage. - Increase police presence on the streets as further deterrent to criminal activities, especially in crime hotspots.